 Remember, if you’re crazy enough to paddle out during these storms, practice extreme caution as these are not your typical swell events along the East Coast.
 Yes, Hurricanes create waves, but anyone chasing these storms should be aware of long-shore currents, multiple swell periods, rouge sets, and floating debris.
 In fact, the Get Out & Surf Podcast crew had an episode about their experience surfing hurricane swells.
 So with all the hurricane talk, we’d like to tackle the question that’s on everyone’s mind:

-Are there hurricanes in Costa Rica?
+Are there Hurricanes in Costa Rica?

+No Hurricanes in Costa Rica?
 How is this possible?

 How's this related to hurricanes in Costa Rica?